 Marimbula

-(Left) Irma on marimbula, (Right) Two rows of wood tongues
+Marimbula, Two rows of wood tongues (Irma 2008)

 At a point in time, our original upright bass player in our cowboy band, Wing & a Prayer, left to do other things.
 We had to go about 6 months without a bass on the bottom end which really left the music lacking.
 I don't know if you live in a place where acoustic bass players grow on trees, but here in New Mexico, they're so rare we know some bass players that are in 3 or 4 different bands at the same time.
 In the timeframe we were looking for another bass player, we had gone up to Fort Collins, Colorado, to the dulcimer festival there.
 We walked into a large room where a bunch of folks were jamming, heard the nice bottom end of a bass thumping away, and scanned the crowd to locate the player.
 There wasn't a bass to be seen!
 What we did see was a funky tongue drum thing that looked like a mbira on steroids (Irma calls it her alien pod).
 We couldn't believe that in the ensemble setting, it really did sound like an upright bass.
 Hmmm, don't need a semi to cart it around, and no learning curve for a fretless instrument.
 We came home from that trip thinking there might be hope yet for our band getting another "bass" player.
 Thus began our research into bass boxes, often called rumba boxes.
 We found that they are usually square in shape (like a suitcase), with metal tines, and you sit on them to play.
 Scads of cultures have things like this.
 Normally, they only have a single row of tines, giving you barely enough notes to get by.
 Irma loved the two-row chromatic instrument we'd seen in Colorado because you could add walking bass lines to the standard boom chuck, and play in any key.
 We ultimately contacted Michael C. Allen of Cloud Nine Musical Instruments in Ohio, and purchased one of his 13-note models (he calls them marimbulas, and has a nice write up about them on his site).
 Possibly unique to his instruments, he uses wood tongues (ash, like baseball bats) rather than metal tines.
 He makes 7-, 9-, and 13-note versions, and also builds hammered dulcimers.
-While he says folks normally play it like a regular rumba box with it standing on the ground vertically (he can even install an ajustable bass foot peg), we did like we saw in Colorado and set it on a hammered dulcimer stand so we could face the audience and sing at the same time.
+While he says folks normally play it like a regular rumba box with it perched on the ground vertically (he can even install an adjustable bass foot peg to raise the note tonges closer to the player's hands), we did like we saw in Colorado and set it on a hammered dulcimer stand so we could face the audience and sing at the same time.
 It's very easy to get started with.
 We've taken folks that have never played any kind of bass before and had them going at it in a few minutes.
-Like any instrument, with some time investiments, one can get pretty good with it.
-It got a full-time workout in our band for years where Irma's brother-in-law normally played it, and we use it for a few of our tunes in our duet.
+Like any instrument, with some time investments, one can get pretty good with it.
+It got a full-time workout in our band for years where Irma's brother-in-law normally played it, we use it for a few of our tunes in our duet and Irma used it for some tunes on her albums.

 Bodhrán